Chandramauli-Arm64/nvim-config/README.md

 - pyright (It will be also installed automatically via Mason

-> ruff will not work in Termux.
-If you are able to build and get it working then use ruff and remove flake8 and Black.
+>  Note: Ruff does not work out of the box in Termux because it requires native Rust compilation, which can be complex on Android.
+If you still want to use Ruff, you'll need to install Rust via rustup, build Ruff from source, and ensure all dependencies are correctly configured.
+If successful, you can replace Flake8 and Black with Ruff for faster and unified linting.

 ### Node.js Setup